 - Irritated by how long everything takes in library land, and…

-- Ashamed I don’t have the ability to contribute more by helping translate library resources into multiple languages like Spanish or provide ASL storytimes.
+- Ashamed I don’t have more to contribute, like helping translate library resources into multiple languages.

 - Frustrated with the delay from ALA, and…